Saba River (Japan): Sabagawa Sekimizu

 Since ancient times, the Saba River was prone to flooding.
 Chōgen is recorded to have constructed 118 weirs along its course to control flooding and to facilitate the transport of lumber.
 All have been destroyed over time through neglect, flooding and typhoon damage, and only the ruins of the first and second weirs located at the Tukuji Funaji neighborhood of Yamaguchi City remain.
-This weir raised the water level via a shallow dam, and had an opening with a width of approximately 5.4 meters to create a long and narrow waterway for timber flow, with flat stones on the bottom of the river to enable the logs to slide easier.
+This weir raised the water level via a shallow dam, and had an opening with a width of approximately 5.4 m to create a long and narrow waterway for timber flow, with flat stones on the bottom of the river to enable the logs to slide easier.
 It was designated a National Historic Site of Japan in 1937 as the Sabagawa Sekimizu (佐波川関水).

 Notani Stone Bath

-Another physical remnant of Chōgen's time along this river is the Notani Stone Bath (野谷石風呂, Notani ishiburo), located about 1.8 kilometers north of the Sabagawa Sekimizu in the Tokuji neighborhood of the city of Yamaguchi, Yamaguchi Prefecture.
+Another physical remnant of Chōgen's time along this river is the Notani Stone Bath (野谷石風呂, Notani ishiburo), located about 1.8 km north of the Sabagawa Sekimizu in the Tokuji neighborhood of the city of Yamaguchi, Yamaguchi Prefecture.
 An ishiburo is a steam bath in which water is poured over heated stones to create a sauna.
 Chōgen constructed a number of these facilities in order to treat sicknesses and injuries of people engaged in work such as logging and transporting lumber.
 The Notani facility is the one of many which were once located along the Saba River at the time, and is situated on the south bank of the Shikotani River, a tributary of the Saba River.
-It consists of a cliff in which a rectangular area 0.9 meters high and 0.6 meter wide and two meters deep has been carved out.
+It consists of a cliff in which a rectangular area 0.9 m high and 0.6 m wide and 2 m deep has been carved out.
 It was designated a National Historic Site of Japan in 1935.